Moran Eye Center

 The John A. Moran Eye Center at the University of Utah is an ophthalmology clinical care and research facility in the Mountain West.
-Physicians provide comprehensive care in all ophthalmic subspecialties.
-Moran supports 15 research laboratories to develop sight-saving treatments.
-CEO Randall J Olson leads more than 500 employees.

 History

 The Division of Ophthalmology at the University of Utah began as a one-person operation in 1979 with ophthalmologist and cornea specialist Randall J. Olson.
 In 1982, the division received departmental status, and a year later Olson was selected as the first chairman of the department.
 He retains his position as chair of the Department of Ophthalmology and Visual Sciences.
 In addition, he is the CEO of the John A. Moran Eye Center.

 The first Moran Eye Center building was constructed in 1993 with a lead gift from University of Utah alumnus John A. Moran.
 The 85,000-square-foot facility quickly became too small for the growing department, and in 2006, the Moran Eye Center moved to its current 210,000-square-foot location on Mario Capecchi Drive.
 Lead donors to the new building included John Moran, the ALSAM Foundation, the George S. and Dolores Doré Eccles Foundation, and the E.R. and Edna Wattis Dumke Foundation.
 Moran now has 10 additional satellite clinical locations.